 Your YouTube logo is a big deal, but that doesn’t mean it has to cost a fortune.

 Creating your own YouTube logo is easy, especially with the help of a logo generator.
 These are fairly cheap, easy-to-use services that, you guessed it – generate logos pretty fast, usually with the help of an algorithm.
-We’ve been reviewing these services for a while now, and they’re a great way to get started if you don’t have the budget or time for a professional logo designer.

-Sit back, relax, and get ready to learn how to create a logo for YouTube in (potentially) minutes.
+But if you prefer to do your own thing, sit back, relax, and get ready to learn how to create a logo for YouTube in (potentially) minutes.

 What You Need to Know to Get Started